 A right to severance also exists where a social plan so provides.
 Social plans usually include detailed provisions on how severance is to be calculated.

 It is also very common for employers and employees to settle termination protection claims that have been filed with the labour court in return for payment of negotiated severance.
-Negotiated severance is usually between half and one-and-a-half times the employee's monthly remuneration per year of service, but may also be higher depending on the circumstances of the individual case.
+Negotiated severance is usually between half and one-and-a-half times the employee's monthly remuneration per year of service, but may be higher depending on an individual case's circumstances.